boostercloud/booster/packages/rocket-fileuploader-aws-infrastructure/README.md

 # File Uploader Booster Rocket for AWS

 This package is a configurable Booster rocket to add an Object Storage(S3 bucket) to your Booster Application.
-Every time a new object is uploaded, a new event will be persisted in the Events Store will data like the fileUri and file size.
+Every time a new object is uploaded, a new event will be persisted in the Events Store with data like the fileUri and file size.

 ## Usage